Innovation Advisory · Framework 04

 Is the demand real or manufactured?
 Are people asking for this, or are you convincing them to want it?

 If you have to run an awareness campaign before anyone uses it, the demand is yours, not theirs.
-That is worth knowing early.

 The Team

 Can the team you have run the thing you want to build?
-What happens when you stretch them?

 Scaling with the same team means stretching the same people thinner.
 Scaling with a new team means trusting people who were not in the room when the idea was born.